-This slideshow, based on excerpts from Lewis’s presentation, highlights some of those changes.
-The slides also reflect how HIM professionals have always had to learn new skills and master new technologies to secure their status in an evolving industry.
+This article, based on excerpts from Lewis’s presentation, highlights some of those changes.
+It reflects how HIM professionals have always had to learn new skills and master new technologies to secure their status in an evolving industry.

 In 1953, the year Lewis graduated from Indiana University’s brand new medical records program, the Indianapolis Star published an article about the program and how it was well suited for young women.
 At that time, there were 27 schools offering “medical librarian” courses, but only five granted degrees.
 Of the article, Lewis said: “We cringed when we read the piece.
 Being referred to as girls didn’t bother us in those days, but we were upset by the reference to medical librarians.
 This was before learning that the American Medical Library Association had asked that the American Association of Medical Record Librarians (AAMRL) consider changing its name.
 The AAMRL Executive Board considered that for economic, educational, and legal reasons it would be unwise to change the name of the Association but agreed that “we would make every effort to educate our people and the people with whom they associate to use explicitly the title Medical Record Librarian.
 Let’s start now to make the word Record clarify our title.”